Critical Positions & What They Do

 The Grad Student.
 We all know that without grad students, there is no grad…anything!
 Grad studies start with you.
 The most important relationship you are going to have throughout the course of your study is your supervisor.

 Student: I have an issue, who do I talk to?
 Your first step is your supervisor.
 But my issue is with my supervisor… Then you need to talk to your Graduate Chair.
 Often the grad chair will work with the department head and/or Dean of your college/school to find a resolution.
-The CGPS will help your grad team navigate institutional policy after you have exhausted your department’s resources – this is a last measure often after the problem has escalated.
+The CGPS will help your grad team navigate institutional policy after you have exhausted your department’s resources – this is a last measure often after the problem has not been solved.

 Make sure you and your supervisor understand each other’s expectations right at the outset of your relationship.
 Completing a required student supervisor agreement will help with this conversation.